scicloj/wolframite/README.md

 ## Authors

-The original [Clojuratica](http://clojuratica.weebly.com/) was created by Garth Sheldon-Coulson, a graduate student at the Massachusetts Institute of Technology and Harvard Law School.
+The original Clojuratica, Wolframite's predecessor, was created by Garth Sheldon-Coulson, a graduate student at the Massachusetts Institute of Technology and Harvard Law School.

 Ongoing maintenance and development over the years have been thanks to
 * [Steve Chan](https://github.com/chanshunli),